dbranham20/apple-loading-screen/README.md

-# css-loading-screen
+# Apple Loading Screen
-cool loading screen with lots of css?
+If Apple.com had a loading screen?